(previously known as Ichthyura rubida)

 The caterpillars have been found feeding on

 The caterpillars pupate in a silk cocoon between leaves or twigs on the foodplant.

 The adult moths of this species are pale brown with wavy pale lines across the forewings, and a dark hairy collar around the head.

-The hindwings of the male are paler than the forewings, darkening along the inner margins.
+The hindwings of the male are paler than the forewings, darkening along the hind margins.
 The females have yellowish hindwings, darkening towards the margins.
 The forelegs are covered in grey hair, and the other legs have pale brown hair.
 The wingspan is about 2.5 cms.

 This species occurs in :

 as well as in Australia in

 The eggs are laid in an irregular array on the underside of a leaf of a foodplant.
 The eggs are spherical and initially white, turning black as hatching approaches.